-Maths is for everyone.
-It is diverse, engaging and essential in equipping students with the right skills to reach their future destination, whatever that may be.
+Mathematics is for everyone.
+It is diverse, engaging, and essential in equipping students with the right skills to reach their future destination, whatever that may be.

 Level 3 Mathematical Studies is a new qualification designed for students who have achieved a grade 4 or above at GCSE.
-It is a one year course and can only be taken as a fourth subject in Year 12 alongside three other subjects.
+It is a one-year course and can only be taken as a fourth subject in Year 12 alongside three other subjects.

-The course helps to develop students' mathematical skills and thinking and supports courses such as A-level Psychology, Sciences and Geography as well as technical and vocational qualifications.
+The course supports students' mathematical skills and thinking and supports courses such as A Level Business, Finance, Psychology, Sciences and Geography, as well as technical and vocational qualifications.
+We strongly advise you opt for this course if you choose any of these A Levels.